white-axe/determination/README.md

 These are the instructions for building the container image from the source code in this repository.
 You don't need to do this if you just want to use the container image.

+The image is designed to build reproducibly: every time you build the image, regardless of the computer it's built on or when it's built, the resulting image tar archive should be identical.

 Install the [Nix package manager](https://nixos.org) on an x86-64 Linux computer and run the following commands to build the container image.
-Docker isn't required to be installed to build the image.
+The minimum supported verson of Nix is 2.8.0.
+You must have [sandboxing](https://nixos.wiki/wiki/Nix_package_manager#Sandboxing) enabled or the build will not be reproducible.
+If you don't have an x86-64 computer, you can use [QEMU](https://www.qemu.org) to emulate an x86-64 Linux system and install Nix in there without compromising build reproducibility.

 ```
 git clone https://github.com/white-axe/determination